Raymond Dwek: Academic and scientific career

 Dwek read chemistry (1960–64) at the University of Manchester.
 He completed his DPhil in physical chemistry at Oxford in 1966.
 Following this, he became a research lecturer at Christ Church, Oxford, where he taught physical and inorganic chemistry.
-In 1969 he was invited to join the Biochemistry Department, working with other members of the Oxford Enzyme Group.
-In 1974 he was elected Royal Society Locke Research fellow, working on antibodies.
+In 1969, he was invited to join the Biochemistry Department, working with other members of the Oxford Enzyme Group.
+In 1974, he was elected Royal Society Locke Research fellow, working on antibodies.
 This led to his appointment as university lecturer in biochemistry with a fellowship, by special election, at Exeter College in 1976.
 At the same time, he was also appointed a lecturer in biochemistry at Trinity College to help build up the subject there.

-Dwek's research on antibodies led directly to the defining the function of the attached oligosaccharides and from which the field of glycobiology emerged – a word coined by Dwek which entered the Oxford English Dictionary in 1992.
+Dwek's research on antibodies led directly to defining the function of the attached oligosaccharides and from which the field of glycobiology emerged – a word coined by Dwek which entered the Oxford English Dictionary in 1992.
 In 1988, Dwek was made Professor of Glycobiology.
-In 1985, Dwek secured the first industrial grant to Oxford University in its 950-year history, from the Monsanto Company USA, which was developing a pharmaceutical arm.
+In 1985, Dwek secured the first industrial grant to Oxford University in its 950-year history, from Monsanto Company USA, which was developing a pharmaceutical arm.
 The grant was to develop the technology for sequencing oligosaccharides.
-Over thirteen years the value of the grant was almost $100M.
-In 1991, Dwek became Director of the Glycobiology Institute which he founded and which was built with funds from Monsanto /Searle.
+Over 13 years the value of the grant was almost $100M.
+In 1991, Dwek became Director of the Glycobiology Institute which he founded and which was built with funds from Monsanto/Searle.

 Also in 1988, Dwek was the founding scientist and non-executive director of Oxford GlycoSciences Plc (formerly Oxford GlycoSystems), which was established to commercialise technologies arising from his research at the Glycobiology Institute.
-In 1995 the company was mentioned as part of the Queen's Anniversary Prize to the University of Oxford.
-In 1998 it was publicly quoted on the London Stock Exchange.
+In 1995, the company was mentioned as part of the Queen's Anniversary Prize to the University of Oxford.
+In 1998, it was publicly quoted on the London Stock Exchange.